noahverner1995/Cryptoradar/README.md

 # CryptoRadar
-A Python repository focused on applying Data Science to trade cryptocurrencies on Binance Exchange
+A Python repository focused on applying Data Science and Business Intelligence to cryptocurrency trading on Binance Exchange

 ## Introduction